mdtanvir1/Data_Analyst_Portfolio/Visualization & Power BI/Executive sales report/Readme.md

-This is a replication of Walter Report on "EDNA Power BI Challenge 1 - Executive Sales Report".
+This is a replication of Walter's Submission on "EDNA Power BI Challenge 1 - Executive Sales Report".
 All the data measures and techniques used in this BI project are created by the author while taking Walter's report as an inspiration.

 ![Report](https://user-images.githubusercontent.com/84292022/218998827-e8b1babc-24af-487e-9708-6a7b6a305b48.PNG)